Prince George’s adopts $4.56 billion budget that officials say will address inequities

 Bowser’s budget, flush with federal dollars, boosts spending on housing, mental health, violence prevention

-County council vice chair Deni Taveras (D-District 2), who led budget negotiations, said officials want to learn more about the impact of Maryland’s new statewide police accountability laws — which for the first time give civilians a role in police discipline — before increasing the size of the panels’ budget.
+County Council Vice Chair Deni Taveras (D-District 2), who led budget negotiations, said officials want to learn more about the impact of Maryland’s new statewide police accountability laws — which for the first time give civilians a role in police discipline — before increasing the size of the panel’s budget.

 Taveras said few major changes were made since Alsobrooks proposed the budget in March and called discussions with the administration “very amicable.”